 The best place to watch the fireworks in Tbilisi and ring in the New Year is any vantage point with a good view.
 That’s not difficult to find in a city surrounded by hills, so you shouldn’t have any trouble staking out a spot.

-Mtatsminda, Narikala Hill and Betlemi Rise in the Old Town are all good places to sit and watch the show.
+Mtatsminda, Narikala Hill, the stairs to Tabori Monastery, and Betlemi Rise in the Old Town are all good places to sit and watch the show.
 Public transport is extended until 3am on January 1 and is free to use, making it a lot easier to get around the city.

 People continue to set off fireworks every night well into January, so don’t be alarmed if you hear loud bangs in the early hours.